-Youth are meeting intermittently with safe distancing measures in place.
+Youth are meeting weekly with safe distancing measures in place.
 To participate, please contact Ayana Grady at firstname.lastname@example.org.

 Regular Programming for Youth

-EYC meets during the school year every Sunday in Discovery House from 4:30 to 6:00 p.m.
+EYC meets during the school year every Sunday afternoon in Connelly House adjacent to our church on Orleans Avenue.
 We engage in games and discussions and enjoy a tasty dinner together.

 St. John’s also provides other opportunities for youth to enjoy age-appropriate activities with their friends.
 From trips to Universal Studios to paintball outings, from Bible study to service days, St. John’s youth are active and engaged.
 We celebrate together, serve together, and grow together!